code-disaster/steamworks4j/README.md

 ## Quick start

-Major releases of **steamworks4j** are being released on Maven Central.
+We plan to release major updates of **steamworks4j** on Maven Central.
+Please refer to the build instructions [below](#building-the-java-package) if you want to use features which are not deployed yet.

 #### Maven: